The capacity of the adaptive cruise control to detect a vehicle in front is significantly reduced if:

 - its radar sensor becomes blocked - e.g. in heavy rain or slush, or if other objects have collected in front of the radar sensor.

-Keep the area in front of the radar sensor clean - see subheading "Maintenance".
+Keep the surface in front of the radar sensor clean.

 Field of vision